Learning-Based vs Human-Derived Congestion Control: An In-Depth Experimental Study: Related Work

 \section{Related Work}

 Table \ref{table:rltable} shows RL-based CC approaches proposed to date.

-\textbf{Using existing CC schemes in training}.
-Recent learning-based congestion control approaches can be broadly classified into hybrid and clean-slate designs, both of which have evolved since our previous study.
+\textbf{Hybrid vs clean-slate approaches}.
 Hybrid approaches, those that incorporate existing heuristic CC algorithms during training or operation, have attracted increasing attention.
-The authors of \cite{sage}, make the point that although existing schemes are not effective in all scenarios, they nonetheless embody valuable heuristics that can inform learning-based approaches.
-In the same spirit, Mutant \cite{mutant}, extends this idea by using an online RL agent that continuously switches between existing CC algorithms, selecting the best performer for the observed network context.
-It formulates selection as a contextual N-armed bandit over a top-k pool chosen offline, then performs state-preserving “mutations” (the state of the current CC schemes is frozen and a new, better performing scheme is selected) when the estimated bandit reward favours another scheme.
+The authors of \cite{sage} make the point that although existing schemes are not effective in all scenarios, they nonetheless embody valuable heuristics that can inform learning-based approaches.
+In the same spirit, Mutant \cite{mutant} extends this idea by using an online RL agent that continuously switches between existing CC algorithms, selecting the best performer for the observed network context.
+It formulates selection as a contextual N-armed bandit on a top-k pool chosen offline, then performs state-preserving ``mutations'' (the state of the current CC schemes is frozen and a new, better performing scheme is selected) when the estimated bandit reward favours another scheme.
 Another recent example of an RL-based congestion control scheme that leverages heuristic control is ORC \cite{orc}.
 ORC is an online reinforcement learning scheme that operates in conjunction with BBR to prevent the RL agent from making online exploratory decisions that could regress performance relative to the baseline BBR controller.

-\textbf{Towards generalisability}.
 Clean-slate approaches have also made advances, a key contribution being Jury \cite{jury}.
 The aim of Jury is to achieve fairness across a much wider parameter range, motivated by the limitations of Astraea.
 Jury deliberately removes bandwidth/throughput features from the RL state.
 Its model is much simpler than that of previous works, with the only inputs to the RL model being changes in normalised RTT and loss.
 The model outputs a decision range rather than a concrete rate change.
 In a subsequent post-processing phase, a rate adjustment is made within the decision range given by the model, using the bandwidth occupancy ratio, a metric that can infer how much of the bottleneck a flow is occupying \cite{jury}.
-Evaluation shows that it is effective far beyond the training parameter range seen during training, compared to the state-of-the-art Astraea.
+Evaluation shows that it is effective far beyond the range of training parameters seen during training, compared to the state-of-the-art Astraea.